winniepukki/guidelines/README.md

 ```

-Then configure the rules you want to use under the rules section
+Then configure the rules you want to use under the rules section:
 ```json
 {
     "rules": {